Depiction of Jesus: After Constantine

-French scholar Paul Vignon has listed fifteen similarities ("marks", like tilaka) between most of the icons of Jesus after this point, particularly in the icons of "Christ Pantocrator" ("The all-powerful Messiah").
-He claims that these are due to the availability of the Image of Edessa (which he claims to be identical to the Shroud of Turin, via Constantinople) to the artists.
+French scholar Paul Vignon has listed fifteen similarities, or "marks", between most of the icons of Jesus after this point, particularly in the icons of "Christ Pantocrator" ("The all-powerful Messiah").
+He claims that these are due to the availability of the Image of Edessa (which he claims to be identical to the Shroud of Turin) to the artists, via Constantinople.
 Certainly images believed to have miraculous origins, or the Hodegetria, believed to be a portrait of Mary from the life by Saint Luke, were widely regarded as authoritative by the Early Medieval period and greatly influenced depictions.
 In Eastern Orthodoxy the form of images was, and largely is, regarded as revealed truth, with a status almost equal to scripture, and the aim of artists is to copy earlier images without originality, although the style and content of images does in fact change slightly over time.

 As to the historical appearance of Jesus, in one possible translation of the apostle Paul's First Epistle to the Corinthians, Paul urges Christian men of first-century Corinth not to have long hair.
 An early commentary by Pelagius (c.
 AD 354 – c.
 AD 420/440) says, "Paul was complaining because men were fussing about their hair and women were flaunting their locks in church.
 Not only was this dishonoring to them, but it was also an incitement to fornication."
-Some have speculated that Paul was a Nazirite who kept his hair long even though such speculation is at odds with Paul's statement in I Corinthians 11:14 that long hair for men was shameful at the time.
+Some have speculated that Jesus and/or Paul were Nazirites, a temporary vow during which hair is not cut.
+Critics emphasize that at the time, long hair on men was considered shameful as Paul states in I Corinthians 11:14.
 Jesus was a practicing Jew so presumably had a beard.